openmc-dev/openmc/docs/source/methods/random_ray.rst

     \phi^{\text{un}}(i,g) = \frac{\int_{V_i} \int_{4\pi} \psi(r, \Omega) d\Omega d\mathbf{r}}{\int_{V_i} d\mathbf{r}} = \overline{\overline{\psi}}_{i,g} \approx \frac{\sum\limits_{r=1}^{N_i} \ell_r \overline{\psi}_{r,i,g}^{un}}{V_i} .

-To avoid bias in the volume estimation, it is added an initial volume estimation stage to compute the volume of each cell prior running FCS, using the same method presented in the Random Ray method.
+To avoid bias in the volume estimation, it is added an initial volume estimation stage to compute the volume of each cell before running FCS, using the same method presented in the Random Ray method.

-In the case o flat source, the volume estimation can be improvde with the random ray solver, allowing a fast and rough initial estimate.
-However, linear source requires a more carefull procedure.
+In the case of flat sources, the volume estimation can be improved with the random ray solver, allowing a fast and rough initial estimate.
+However, linear sources require a more careful procedure.
 Linear source requires calculating angular flux moments, that depend on the estimated cell's spatial moments and centroids.
-If a poor estimation is made, innaccurate gradients will be carried throughout the calculation and impact the accuracy of the method.
+If a poor estimation is made, inaccurate gradients will be carried throughout the calculation and impact the accuracy of the method.

 Substituting Equation :eq:`fcs_average_solved_difference`